 •Explain the safety implications of handling suspectbioterrorism organisms in clinical specimens and isolates.

-•Describe the clinical presentation and biochemicalcharacteristics of Bacillus anthracis, Brucella spp.,Burkholderia spp., Francisella tularensis, and Yersiniapestis.
+Bacillus anthracis, Brucella spp.,Burkholderia spp., Francisella tularensis, and Yersiniapestis.

-•Outline the process for referring suspect organisms to theMontana Public Health Laboratory.
+Outline the process for referring suspect organisms to theMontana Public Health Laboratory.